 USD500,000 for a period of 18 months will complement regional and global funding for SDG roll out in Asia and the Pacific.
 The initiative will be implemented by the Regional Bureau for Asia and the Pacific (RBAP) with technical support from the Pacific Regional Office and UNDP’s Bangkok Regional Hub (BRH).
 It will leverage support from and coordinate activities with other UN agencies and development partners in particular the Pacific Island Forum Secretariat.

-In country technical support and capacity building will focus on 4 to 6 countries with knowledge exchanges and small-scale capacity building interventions involving all Pacific SIDS.
+In country technical support and capacity building will focus on Pacific Island countries with knowledge exchanges and small-scale capacity building interventions involving all Pacific SIDS.
 UNDP will seek to mobilize additional funding to roll out activities to all Pacific SIDS.
 Country selection for in-country support will be based on demand.

 Please note that activities listed in the overview of interventions below all aim to support capacity building in the respective area to ensure sustainability.